astorm/pestle/docs/pestle-generate.md

 While pestle is most well known as a Magento 2 code generation tool, it started life as a way to manage large sets of command line programs in a way that made it easy to share code between the various programs.

-This document will decribe how you can create your own pestle programs, as well as configure a location on your computer to serve as a _module source_.
+This document will describe how you can create your own pestle programs, as well as configure a location on your computer to serve as a _module source_.

 ## Creating your First Command